Speaking of HealthAre video games, screens another addiction?July 01, 2022

 Speaking of HealthDelayed umbilical cord clamping benefits baby, affects cord blood donationJune 30, 2022

 Speaking of HealthMen's health: Checkups, screenings keyJune 29, 2022

 The COVID-19 testing process at Mayo Clinic locations across the Midwest will now include group A streptococcus — strep throat — assessment and testing when indicated for all patients 3 to 75.
 Based on the number of strep throat cases seen, combining assessment and testing with COVID-19 is expected to improve the patient experience and expedite care.

-If you are a Mayo patient, but not a Mayo Clinic staff member, you should call the COVID-19 Help Line at 507-293-9525 or answer questions about your symptoms using the Check Symptoms assessment tool through Patient Online Services on the web or through the Mayo Clinic app.
-This tool, which offers the same screening questions as the COVID-19 Help Line, is available 24/7 to all Mayo Clinic patients with home addresses in Iowa, Minnesota or Wisconsin.
+If you are a Mayo patient, but not a Mayo Clinic staff member, you should use the Check Symptoms assessment tool through Patient Online Services on the web or through the Mayo Clinic app.
+This tool is available 24/7 to all Mayo Clinic patients with home addresses in Iowa, Minnesota or Wisconsin.

 At the testing site, Mayo Clinic staff will collect specimens using appropriate precautions.
 If you require more than one test, staff may need to collect more than one specimen.

 Specimens will be sent to a Mayo Clinic lab for analysis, with results expected in 24 to 72 hours.
 If you are positive for any of the illnesses, you will be contacted and advised of next steps.

 Your results will all be available in Patient Online Services or by calling the Test Result Phone Line at 877-838-2050.
 Have your Mayo Clinic number available when you call.

 Influenza and respiratory syncytial testing